M0HID/prntr/README.md

 # prntr
 Welcome to the **prntr** project!

 This is a 3d printer which is mainly optimised for speed.
-While the babu labs a1 mini that i have currently prints perfectly, it isnt the fastest when it comes to speed, especially startup calibration times required before every print.
+While the Bambu labs a1 mini that i have currently prints perfectly, it isnt the fastest when it comes to speed, especially startup calibration times required before every print.
 ## Features
 - 100-150mms^-1 print speed
 - 235x235 build plate